Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 • Procurement Action: For mobile or heavy-duty applications (NEMA 4), specify Stainless Steel (ASTM A240 Grade 304) bodies.
 Do not compromise on material grade for high-vibration environments.

-Key Selection Parameter Checklist & Calculator
+Key Selection Parameter Checklist

 The Grip Range Formula